-1.3 What are Foundation Trusts?
+1.4 What are Foundation Trusts?

 First established in 2004, Foundation Trusts are NHS organisations that are licensed as independent public benefit corporations.
-They are still accountable to Parliament but they are responsible for their own management and as such each has a Board of Directors that is responsible for the delivery of high quality NHS care, financial efficiency, forward planning and innovation.
+They are still accountable to Parliament but they are responsible for their own management and as such each have a Board of Directors that is responsible for the delivery of high quality NHS care, financial efficiency, forward planning and innovation.

-NHS Improvement is responsible for overseeing NHS foundation trusts, NHS trusts and independent providers, helping them give patients consistently safe, high quality, compassionate care within local health systems that are financially sustainable.
+NHS England is responsible for overseeing NHS Foundation Trusts, NHS Trusts and independent providers, helping them give patients consistently safe, high quality, compassionate care within local health systems that are financially sustainable.